Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

 for every $t \in (0,1]$.
 By~\eqref{eq:volt} and~\eqref{eq:log}, we deduce that

 Since $\nu < \frac{m-k}{m}$, we conclude that $\eent(X,g_t) \, \vol(X,g_t)^\frac{1}{m}$ converges to zero as $t$ goes to zero. \end{proof}

+Combining Theorem~\ref{theo:A} and Proposition~\ref{prop:cover}, we immediately derive the following result, which can also be expressed in terms of covering collapsing assumption.

+\begin{corollary} Every connected finite simplicial $m$-complex~$X$ which admits a covering of multiplicity~$k+1$ by open subsets of subexponential $\pi_1$-growth in~$X$ with subexponential growth rate at most $\nu < \frac{m-k}{m}$ has zero minimal volume entropy. \end{corollary}

 We conclude with an application.
-Let us recall the definition of an $F$-structure, first introduced by Cheeger-Gromov in a different context; see~\cite{ChG} and \cite{ChGbis}
+Let us recall the definition of an $F$-structure, first introduced by Cheeger-Gromov in a different context; see~\cite{ChG} and \cite{ChGbis}.

-\begin{definition} A closed manifold~$M$ admits an \emph{$F$-structure} if there are a locally finite open cover~$\{U_i\}$ of~$M$, finite normal coverings~$\pi_i:\tilde{U}_i \to U_i$ and effective smooth actions of tori~$\T^{k_i}$ on~$\tilde{U}_i$ which extend the action of the deck transformation group such that if $U_i$ and~$U_j$ intersect each other, then $\pi_i^{-1}(U_i \cap U_j)$ and $\pi_j^{-1}(U_i \cap U_j)$ have a common covering space on which the lifting actions of~$\T^{k_i}$ and~$\T^{k_j}$ commute.
+\begin{definition} A closed manifold~$M$ admits an \emph{$F$-structure} if there are a locally finite open covering~$\{U_i\}$ of~$M$, finite normal covers~$\pi_i:\tilde{U}_i \to U_i$ and effective smooth actions of tori~$\T^{k_i}$ on~$\tilde{U}_i$ which extend the action of the deck transformation group such that if $U_i$ and~$U_j$ intersect each other, then $\pi_i^{-1}(U_i \cap U_j)$ and $\pi_j^{-1}(U_i \cap U_j)$ have a common cover space on which the lifting actions of~$\T^{k_i}$ and~$\T^{k_j}$ commute.
 We also assume that some orbits have positive dimension.
 See~\cite{ChG} or \cite{ChGbis} for a more precise definition.
 The \emph{rank} of an $F$-structure is the minimal dimension of the orbits. \end{definition}